Year 5, Term 4: InnovationFocus: PrototypesScope and sequence: Prototypes |

 'Necessity is the mother of invention'.
 Aesop’s Fable, The crow and the pitcher from the mid 6th century BCE.

-Prepare for a 'Shark tank' style activity in Week 10.
+Prepare for a 'Shark tank' style activity at the end of this unit.

 The following video (1:12) is a quick example of a Shark Tank pitch involving two brothers and a new idea about ice cream cones.

 Students will brainstorm ideas for a rubric.
-These ideas will then be merged into a rubric for the shark tank session in Week 10.
+These ideas will then be merged into a rubric for the shark tank sessions later in the unit.

 Albion et al. (2022, pp. 172-173) define four levels of innovation as follows: